SamerAlRawi/DotQueue/README.md

 }
 ```

-to install the service, run the following command using cmd.exe as Admin after building your .exe file
+To install the service, run the following command using cmd.exe as Admin after building your .exe file

 ```bash
 your_file.exe install
 ```

-### Client MessageQueue Example
+### <a name="client"></a>Client MessageQueue Example

 Create a new console application